prisec-ml/prisec-ml.github.io/_pages/about.md

 title: Privacy and Security in ML Seminars
 ---

 <br>This is the homepage of the **Privacy & Security in Machine Learning (PriSec-ML) Interest Group**.
 It brings together researchers and practitioners around the world broadly interested in this topic.
-The organizers are Yang Zhang (CISPA) and Lorenzo Cavallaro (UCL).
+The current organizers are Yang Zhang (CISPA) and Lorenzo Cavallaro (UCL).

 ### Get Involved
 - Subscribe to our **[mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1)** to receive to seminar, jobs, and event announcements